Christmas carol: Form

 Most carols follow a more or less standard format: they begin by exalting the relevant religious feast, then proceed to offer praises for the lord and lady of the house, their children, the household and its personnel, and usually conclude with a polite request for a treat, and a promise to come back next year for more well-wishing.
 Almost all the various carols are in the common dekapentasyllabos (15-syllable iamb with a caesura after the 8th syllable) verse, which means that their wording and tunes are easily interchangeable.
 This has given rise to a great number of local variants, parts of which often overlap or resemble one another in verse, tune, or both.
 Nevertheless, their musical variety remains very wide overall: for example carols from Epirus are strictly pentatonic, in the kind of drone polyphony practised in the Balkans, and accompanied by C-clarinets and fiddles; just across the straits, on Corfu Island, the style is tempered harmonic polyphony, accompanied by mandolins and guitars.
 Generally speaking, the musical style of each carol closely follows the secular music tradition of each region.

 Italy

 The most popular Italian Christmas carol is "Tu scendi dalle stelle", written in 1732 by Saint Alphonsus Liguori.

 Philippines

 Christmas carols in predominantly Catholic Philippines exhibit the influence of indigenous, Hispanic and American musical traditions, reflecting the country's complex history.
 Carollers (Namamaskô) begin wassailing in November, with mostly children and young adults participating in the custom.

 Poland

 Christmas carols are very popular in Poland, where they have a long history, the oldest dating to the 15th century or earlier.
 There is a tradition of singing Christmas carols until 2 February which is celebrated by western Christians as the Feast of the Presentation of Jesus at the Temple.
+Among the most prominent Polish carols are God Is Born (Bóg się rodzi) and Midst Quiet Night (Wśród nocnej ciszy).

 Romania

-During the Socialist Republic of Romania in the 20th century, Christmas carols were banned by the government of Ceacuescu.
+During the Socialist Republic of Romania in the 20th century, Christmas carols were banned by the government of Ceausescu.
 Days following the Romanian Revolution in 1989, Christmas carols were sung for the first time in 42 years.